Sebaestschjin/gloomhaven-campaign-manager/README.md

 - [ ] Clean code Roundhouse kick
 - [ ] Make waiting easier to use and more obvious
 - [ ] (optional) Support YAML file
+- [ ] put the locked characters back into the game box
+- [ ] 🐍 ➡️ 🐫